tobifinn/pyextremelm/README.md

 <li>Random algorithm to get the best set of random weights.

 **Planned:**
+<li>Plotting function to visualize the Extreme Learning Machine with training results.
 <li>Any supervised learning with and without constrainment [1,3,4].
 <li>Unsupervised learning based on [5,6].
 <li>Support for unsupervised scikit-learn algorithms.